Adequate88/vrgame/README.md

  - Washing Machine, Fridge, Oven: Altered color to indicate that it is openable.
 Additionally added hinge joints and grab interaction to make it openable.
  - Ducks: Made to be interactable objects
  - Candles: Altered in bathroom puzzle to give a hint.
+ - Pot in kitchen: Altered to contain unbaked cake mix when mixing is complete
+ - Cake Batter: Flattened out a cake to create the cake mix in the pot referenced above.
+ - Spoons: colored to make part of puzzle using different materials.

 ### Unmodified Scripts/Assets: